Remember When Halloween Costumes Used to Be, You Know, Scary?

 At some point in the United States, church leaders decided that all of this ghostly, witchy, devilish Halloweening was bad for the soul.
 Parents were told to remove anything spooky from their kids’ Halloween costumes.
 Blood and gore became verboten.
 In my own house growing up, we were prohibited from dressing up or participating in Halloween in any way, really, for religious reasons.
 (Blame my mom.)

-And now here we are, in 2018, and we’re left with Jolly Ranchers, Office characters, whatever stupid “costume” you found at Five Below earlier today, and, no doubt, lots of Gritty.
+And now here we are, and we’re left with Jolly Ranchers, Office characters, whatever stupid “costume” you found at Five Below earlier today, and, no doubt, lots of Gritty.

 All I can say is that if you’re coming to my house and want the most-coveted stuff — you know, the Twix bars, the Skittles, the M&M packs — you better have some blood dripping down your chin or you’re getting the bucket of vegan cookies.